Ammi Jaan is adapted from the short story Une Madre by Dario Fo and France Rame.

 Ammi Jaan loves to chat, about the neighbourhood gossip, about the half informed knowledge she gains from the obsolete world of her run down cyber café.
 About the news, both fake and true, that she receives on her modest smart phone.

 Ammi Jaan loves to cook and feed, like most mothers, in her neighbourhood.
-She flaunts about the new recipe that she had invented for her only son, Mehmood.
-As ‘the apple of her eye’ has a weak constitution and suffers from Irritable bowel syndrome since a tender age, she has devised her own ingenious ‘biryani-e-kathal’
+She flaunts the new recipe that she had invented for her only son, Mehmood.
+As ‘the apple of her eye’ has a weak constitution and suffers from Irritable Bowel Syndrome since a tender age, she has devised her own ingenious ‘biryani-e-kathal’

 She has been packing a tiffin with this biriyani, which she wants to feed her son.
 Incidentally, he is in jail.
-Accused of being a terrorist, or an anti national or an urban naxal, or whatever, the nomenclature of the charge doesn’t really matter.
+He is accused of being a terrorist, or an anti national or an urban naxal, or whatever, the nomenclature of the charge doesn’t really matter.
 But his crime does.
-The government had been mapping the dreams of ‘some’ of its citizens, and in his particular dream – his subconscious reveals that he has been thinking of a certain food item, a certain kind of non vegetarian platter, full of stake and kababs.
+The government had been mapping the dreams of ‘some’ of its citizens, and in his particular dream – his subconscious reveals that he has been thinking of a certain food item, a certain kind of non vegetarian platter, full of stake and kebabs.